 Whatever makes your divorce fodder for the attention of the outside world, high-profile divorces can be especially arduous.
-If you are motivated to keep the details of your divorce confidential, there are things that you can do, and your most important first step should be to seek experienced legal counsel.
-(Click here to read more about the basics of divorce)
+If you are motivated to keep the details of your divorce confidential, there are things that you can do, and your most important first step should be to seek the experienced legal counsel of a Central Texas divorce lawyer.

 The Classification of Legal Documents in Texas